-- Canned Chicken– I have become a convert to canned chicken, but not all canned chicken is created equal and Costco’s canned chicken absolutely reigns supreme.
+- Canned Chicken – I have become a convert to canned chicken, but not all canned chicken is created equal and Costco’s canned chicken absolutely reigns supreme.
 However, if you don’t have canned chicken, any other kind of pre-cooked chicken will work well for this chicken flautas recipe.

-- Cheddar Cheese– I use a sharp cheddar, but any cheddar is fine.
-It melts a little nicer if you grate it yourself, but not against the pre-grated kind in the least!
+- Cheddar Cheese – I use a sharp cheddar, but any cheddar is fine.
+It melts a little nicer if you grate it yourself, but I’m not against the pre-grated kind in the least!
 (Pre-grated cheese is coated in edible food starch to prevent it from sticking to itself.)
 If cheddar isn’t your preference, you could play around with other cheeses and find the flavor you prefer.

 Love Mexican Food?
-Try these other favorites: Carnitas, Taco Casserole, Easy Taco Soup, Easy Chicken Fajitas, Birria Tacos (life changing recipe!!), and Mexican Street Corn Guacamole (my very favorite thing everrrr!)
+Try these other favorites: Carnitas, Taco Casserole, Easy Taco Soup, Easy Chicken Fajitas, Birria Tacos (life changing recipe!!), and Mexican Street Corn Guacamole (my very favorite thing everrrr!).

 How to make Chicken Flautas

-Because this is a super speedy recipe that we are “oven frying”, these directions are pretty basic.
+Because this is a super speedy chicken flautas recipe that we are “oven frying”, these directions are pretty basic.
 Be sure to check out my pan frying directions below if that’s your thing.

-- In a large bowl, stir together chicken, cheese, taco sauce, alfredo sauce and spices.
+- In a large bowl, stir together the chicken, cheese, taco sauce, alfredo sauce, and spices.

-- Fill tortillas with filling and roll.
-Place on baking sheet seam side down.
+- Fill the tortillas with filling and roll.
+Place them on the baking sheet with the seam side down.

-- Bake 15 minutes or until flautas are golden brown.
+- Bake them for 15 minutes or until the flautas are golden brown.
 Serve warm with any desired toppings.